-$MDL = 5.8 (3.11) = 18 \ \mu g/L$ $[CV = 0.6, 99^{th} Percentile]$ $AML = 5.8 (1.55) = 9 \mu g/L$ $[CV = 0.6, 95^{th} Percentile, n = 4]$
+$MDL = 5.8 (3.11) = 18 \mu g/L$ $[CV = 0.6, 99^{th} Percentile]$ $AML = 5.8 (1.55) = 9 \mu g/L$ $[CV = 0.6, 95^{th} Percentile, n = 4]$

-The Water Quality Based Effluent Limit for Total Residual Chlorine was calculated to be $18 \mu g/L$ (daily maximum limit) and $9 \mu g/L$ (monthly average limit).
+The Water Quality Based Effluent Limit for Total Residual Chlorine was calculated to be 18 μg/L (daily maximum limit) and 9 μg/L (monthly average limit).
 These limits are below the minimum quantification level (ML) of the most common and practical EPA approved CLTRC methods.
-The Department has determined the current acceptable ML for total residual chlorine to be 130 $\mu g/L$ when using the DPD Colorimetric Method #4500 - CL G. from Standard Methods for the Examination of Waters and Wastewater.
+The Department has determined the current acceptable ML for total residual chlorine to be 130 μg/L when using the DPD Colorimetric Method #4500 - CL G. from Standard Methods for the Examination of Waters and Wastewater.
 The permittee will conduct analyses in accordance with this method, or equivalent, and report actual analytical values.
-Measured values greater than or equal to the minimum quantification level of 130 $\mu g/L$ will be considered violations of the permit and values less than the minimum quantification level of 130 μ g/L will be considered to be in compliance with the permit limitation.
+Measured values greater than or equal to the minimum quantification level of 130 μg/L will be considered violations of the permit and values less than the minimum quantification level of $130 \,\mu g/L$ will be considered to be in compliance with the permit limitation.

 - pH.
-6.5-9.0 SU. pH limitations of 6.0-9.0 SU [10 CSR 20-7.015] are not protective of the in-stream Water Quality Standard, which states that water contaminants shall not cause pH to be outside the range of 6.5-9.0 SU. - Biochemical Oxygen Demand (BOD5) Percent Removal.
+6.5-9.0 SU. pH limitations of 6.0-9.0 SU [10 CSR 20-7.015] are not protective of the in-stream Water Quality Standard, which states that water contaminants shall not cause pH to be outside the range of 6.5-9.0 SU. - Dissolved Oxygen.
+This facility utilizes dechlorination chemicals in order to reduce the amount of total residual chlorine that is • discharged in the effluent.
+Dechlorination chemicals are known to exhibit an oxygen demand on the effluent and if not properly managed the effects on the effluent DO concentrations can be significant.
+Currently, there is no monitoring data related to the dissolved oxygen concentration in the discharge or to the condition of the receiving stream's dissolved oxygen.
+Therefore reasonable potential to cause or contribute to an excursion of either the general or specific criteria may exist based upon the permittee's application for discharge.
+Monitoring only requirements have been included in this permit in order to determine if a future effluent limitation is necessary to protect water quality. - Biochemical Oxygen Demand (BOD5) Percent Removal.
 In accordance with 40 CFR Part 133, removal efficiency is a method by which the Federal Regulations define Secondary Treatment and Equivalent to Secondary Treatment, which applies to BOD5 and TSS for Publicly Owned Treatment Works (POTWs)/municipals.
 This facility is required to meet 85% removal efficiency for BOD5. - Total Suspended Solids (TSS) Percent Removal.
 In accordance with 40 CFR Part 133, removal efficiency is a method by which the Federal Regulations define Secondary Treatment and Equivalent to Secondary Treatment, which applies to BOD5 and TSS for Publicly Owned Treatment Works (POTWs)/municipals.
 This facility is required to meet 85% removal efficiency for TSS.